Skip to main content

 2. Select the name of the room you want to adjust.

-3. Under Heating Zone, select Zone Controller and change to a different controller or select No Zone Controller (independant).
+3. Under Heating Zone, select Zone Controller and change to a different controller or select No Zone Controller (independent).

 Examples of correct Zone Controller setups: